Arsonist jailed for life for killing neighbours in ‘devastating revenge attack’

 Former Rowe Court resident and bus driver Mr Richards, 55, who risked his life to rouse two people before jumping from a second-floor window, said he saw Kigundu laughing from his car parked outside as the building burned.

+Kigundu had earlier addressed the court, saying that the teachings of the Koran compelled him to plead guilty.

-Kigundu pleaded guilty on September 20 to two counts of murder, two counts of causing grievous bodily harm and one count of arson with intent to endanger life.
+On September 20 he admitted two counts of murder, two counts of causing grievous bodily harm, and one count of arson with intent to endanger life.

 Register for free to continue reading